Nikhil-Sirsat/Jarvis-/Readme.md

 # 🤖 JARVIS – Your Personal AI Assistant

 **JARVIS** is an AI-powered personal assistant designed to interact with users via natural language, capable of handling text and voice input/output.
-It leverages the power of large language models (like Google Gemini), integrates OCR, and supports speech-to-text (STT) and text-to-speech (TTS) capabilities.
+It supports speech-to-text (STT) and text-to-speech (TTS) capabilities.
 Inspired by Marvel’s J.A.R.V.I.S., this project aims to bring an intelligent assistant to life for everyday tasks and conversations.

 ---